canonical/checkbox/checkbox-ng/docs/snappy.rst

 Brief anatomy of a Checkbox test tool
 `````````````````````````````````````

-Checkbox test tools consist of a number components falling into three categories:
+Checkbox test tools consist of a number of components falling into three categories:

     * Core testing framework (known as Plainbox)
     * UI and launchers